mvaganov/CmdLineAsteroids/notes.md

 `voice`
 This is a tutorial teaching how to build a real-time simulation in C#, which can simulate basic physics and object interactions.
-As a computer science teacher and professional developer, I'll also offer advice as best practices.
-Game Development a difficult kind of programming, so this exercice will be an excellent example to discuss engineering best practices.
+I'll also offer in context advice and best practices from my experience as a professional developer and computer science teacher.

 `scene`
 demo reel of the asteroids game